Penal Code 12022 PC imposes additional prison time for felonies in which the defendant uses a firearm or other deadly weapon.

 - committed a certain drug offense.

-If a defendant commits a felony, while armed with a firearm, and the firearm was:
+If you commit a felony, while armed with a firearm, and the firearm was:

 - an assault weapon,